tpolvinen/Agri/Other_Notes/Kirjallisuuskatsauksen lähteiden haku.md

     Agricultural crop monitoring using IOT - a study Kirjallisuuskatsaus https://ezproxy.haaga-helia.fi:2207/document/8030481/
+    **IoT in Agriculture: Designing a Europe-Wide Large-Scale Pilot** "IoT-based large-scale pilots (LSPs) in the entire supply chain.
+This article outlines the challenges and constraints that an LSP deployment of IoT in this domain must consider.
+Sectoral and technological challenges are described in order to identify a set of technological and agrifood requirements."
-    IoT in Agriculture: Designing a Europe-Wide Large-Scale Pilot Kunnon taustaa "A system-of-systems architectural approach is proposed, with an emphasis on the interoperability aspects which are critical for the uptake of IoT technologies in the agrifood sector." https://ezproxy.haaga-helia.fi:2207/document/8126005/
+        Kunnon taustaa "A system-of-systems architectural approach is proposed, with an emphasis on the interoperability aspects which are critical for the uptake of IoT technologies in the agrifood sector." https://ezproxy.haaga-helia.fi:2207/document/8126005/
     Computer vision based robotic weed control system for precision agriculture